nolanlawson/optimize-js/README.md

 Ideally, `optimize-js` should be run _after_ Uglify, since Uglify strips extra parentheses and also [negates IIFEs by default](https://github.com/mishoo/UglifyJS2/issues/640).

 Note that because `optimize-js` optimizes for some patterns that are based on heuristics rather than _known_ eagerly-invoked functions, it may actually hurt your performance in some cases.
-Be sure to check that it actually helps your own code, using something like:
+(See benchmarks below for examples.)
+Be sure to check that it helps your own code, using something like:

 ```js